 Goals provide direction and a way to measure progress and success.
 Without clear goals, team members may falter, become distracted, or fail to fulfill their role on the team.

 That is why goal setting is the very first step of the Right-Minded Teamwork process.
 According to RMT, there are two types of goals every team should consider: business goals and psychological goals.

 In order for a team to succeed, each team member must first know, understand, and choose to align with the team’s overarching performance goals.

 All team members must also know, understand, and choose to align with the team’s interpersonal, behavioral, and communication goals.

-By clarifying and communicating both business and psychological goals, all team members are offered a level playing field.
+By clarifying and communicating both business and A team’s psychological goals describe how teammates intentionally choose to think and behave as they work together to achieve their team’s business goals.
+More, all team members are offered a level playing field.
 Recognizing the value of each team member to the whole allows each individual member to contribute fully and willingly, no matter their role.